 Let us now discuss the various benefits of team building to an organization:

-- Establishes Roles and Responsibilities: It defines and clarifies the role of each member in a team.
-Moreover, the members are given individual responsibilities along with the motivation of performing as a team.
+Establishes Roles and Responsibilities: It defines and clarifies the role of each member of a team.
+Moreover, the members are given individual responsibilities, along with the motivation of performing as a team.

 Disadvantages of Team Building

 Team building is not an easy task.
 A high-performance team can fulfil the organizational objectives.
 However, an inefficient team can lead to wastage of time and resources of the organization.

 Therefore, we can say that there are multiple adverse effects of team building too, which are as follows:

 Develops Conflict: Sometimes, the team lacks coordination and understanding among its members.
 This leads to conflict and clashes within the team and hence decreases the efficiency and productivity.
 A lot of time is wasted in such conflict management.

 Unproductive or Freeride Team Members: At times, some of the team members do not contribute much to team performance.
 Such individuals are considered to be freeriding team members.
 They prove to be inefficient and less productive for the team.

 May Lead to Non-Cooperation: Every individual is different from one another.
 The team members sometimes lack cooperation and unity.
 This non-cooperation among the team members leads to wastage of efforts and hinders the performance of the team as a whole.